General Security Tips

 - File a police report in the jurisdiction where the card was stolen.
 This proves to credit providers that you are diligent and is the first step toward an investigation.

 - Call the three national credit report organizations immediately to place a fraud alert on your name and social security number.
 The alert means that any company that checks your credit will know that your card was stolen and they much contact you to authorize new credit.
-Thenumbers are: Equifax 1-800-525-6285; Experian 1-888-397-3742; TransUnion 1-800-680-7289; or through their on-line websites.
+Their phone numbers are: Equifax 1-800-525-6285; Experian 1-888-397-3742; TransUnion 1-800-680-7289; or contact them through their websites.

 - The Social Security Administration also has a fraud line at 1-800-269-0271 or on-line at www.socialsecurity.gov/fraudreport.